Worthing – Holy Trinity, Shelley Road

 The interior was little changed until a remodelling in 1978 by K C Murrin (Elleray (2004) p57).
 This partitioned off the west end of nave and aisles to create a lobby or narthex and storage space.
 The most regrettable feature is a flat suspended ceiling just above the arcades that hides the roofs completely; as well as cutting off the top of the chancel arch, it necessitates the placing of the tops of the east lancets and clerestory in a kind of boxed surround.
-The intention is said to have been to conserve heat but it seems a rather excessive means of achieving this and according to press reports the parish was hoping to remove it.
-However, this is now unlikely since the parish was merged with that of Christ Church in 2014 and the church is likely to be declared redundant shortly.
+The intention is said to have been to conserve heat but it seems a rather excessive means of achieving this and according to later press reports the parish was hoping to remove it, as well as undertaking necessary repairs.
+However, this is now unlikely since the parish was merged with that of Christ Church in 2011 and three years later the church ceased to be used.

-Font: Bowl of quatrefoil section resting on a stem consisting of clustered shafts with foliage capitals.
+Font: Bowl of quatrefoil section, resting on a stem composed of clustered shafts with foliage capitals.

 1. (South aisle, second and seventh windows; north aisle, second, fourth and sixth windows and lower west windows) Clayton and Bell, 1891-1928 (www.stainedglassrecords.org retrieved on 29/3/2013).